AndresRicoM/axol/README.md

 Each device needs to be individually registered.
 You can register all devices [here](http://blindspot.media.mit.edu/homehubweb/registration.html).

-All sensors must be paired with a Homehub that has been previously registered.
+All sensors must be paired with a HomeHub that has been previously registered.

 <h1>Viewing your system's data </h1>

 All sensors send their information to the HomeHub, the HomeHub then sends it into a database for storage, calculation of water volumes and consumption and visualization.

-You can check your systems data [here](http://blindspot.media.mit.edu/homehubweb/status_check.html) By just typing in your homehubs registered MAC address.
+You can check your systems data [here](http://blindspot.media.mit.edu/homehubweb/status_check.html) By just typing in your HomeHubs registered MAC address.

 <img src="images/dashupdate.gif">